New Jersey Attorneys for Current and Future Medical Expenses from Car Accidents

 In this case, you must have skilled legal assistance.
 You should never attempt to recover from a catastrophic injury by yourself.

 How We Can Help

 At Brach Eichler Injury Lawyers, we believe you should receive the just compensation you deserve.
-Contact our legal team at (973) 364-8300 for a confidential review of your case, and for a consultation about your medical expenses.
+Contact our legal team at (973) 364-8300 for a confidential review of your case and a consultation about your medical expenses.
 We can discuss the potential value of your claim.
 Our legal team is standing by.
 Call now.

 - $5.8 Million Settlement Brach Eichler Injury Lawyers Obtained a $5.8 Million Settlement on Behalf of Injured Client

 - $5.35 Million Settlement Brach Eichler Injury Lawyers Obtained a $5.35 Million Settlement at Trial on Behalf of a Pedestrian Struck by a Tractor Trailer

 - $4.8 Million Settlement Brach Eichler Injury Lawyers Obtained a $4.8 Million Settlement on Behalf of a Woman Injured in a Trucking Accident

 - $2.25 Million Settlement Brach Eichler Injury Lawyers Obtained a $2.25 Million Settlement for an Auto Accident Victim in Bergen County

 * Results may vary depending on your particular facts and legal circumstances.

 The trial attorneys at Brach Eichler Injury Lawyers have decades of experience with personal injury litigation.
 We understand the difficulties accident victims experience.
 Our staff is especially skilled at dealing with medical providers and insurance companies to navigate these claims and allow you to focus on what is truly important - getting back to health.